Grad, Grad: Church

 A pilgrimage church dedicate to the Assumption of Mary stands in the center of the village.
 It is one of the highest-quality examples of Gothic architecture in the Mura Valley.

+Coat of arms

+The current coat of arms of the municipality of Grad was introduced in 2016.
+The building in the arms' center represents the castle of Grad.
+The crown above symbolizes the Hungarian noble Széchy family, under whose rule the town around the castle developed.
+The green semicircle under the castle represents the hilly landscape of the Goričko region, the cross represents the tradition of Christianity.

 Notable people

 Notable people that were born or lived in Grad include: